alovajs/alovajs.github.io/docs/tutorial/04-advanced/03-method-matcher.md

 ---
-title: Method instance matcher
+title: Method matcher
-sidebar_position: 40
+sidebar_position: 30
 ---

 When we finish processing some business, we need to call `invalidateCache`, `setCache`, `updateState` and `fetch` to invalidate cache, update cache, update state across pages, or re-pull data, there are generally two scenarios :